-When your teen is finally ready to get their first car, it can be a time filled with mixed emotions both for them and their parents.
+When shopping for used cars in san diego, it can be a time filled with mixed emotions both for the teen and their parents.
 This is because car safety, while important, can be a bit hard to impart to someone else, especially if you’re not a trainer.
 Read on to see five things you can tell your teenagers before they get their first car to help them stay safe while they’re on the road and improve your peace of mind.

 1. It’s Important to Service Their Car Regularly

 The first and most important thing that any car owner should know is that regular maintenance plays an important role in ensuring that the car is in good condition.
 With a car that’s functioning optimally, it’s going to be easy to drive safely, so this is an important lesson to share with your teenage driver.
+It’s also important that they receive professional driving lessons from sites like driverz.com/driving-schools-dallas.
 Let them know that they should always take their car in for maintenance at the time stipulated by the car’s manufacturer to keep it in the best state and avoid getting into issues as a result of driving a neglected car.
 Have them know some basic information around this, such as the fact that despite different car and truck models taking different amounts of oil, most engines will run perfectly on five to seven quarts.

 2. They Should Brake and Accelerate Gently